mushfiq13/MiniORM/README.md

 # MiniORM
-This project was developed using ADO.NET and EF Core default conventions to implement basic CRUD operations.
+Implemented basic CRUD operations by using ADO.NET and EF Core default conventions.

+## TODO

+- Use Expression to retrieve and process Sql Scripts.